Since October 2024, I'm a postdoctoral researcher in Quantum Information team of Sorbonne University working with Alex Grilo.

 I’m broadly interested in many areas of computer science,

-I enjoy working on Euclidean lattices, their computational hardness (both classical and quantum), their algorithmic aspects, and the advantage that they offer to post-quantum cryptography.
+I also enjoy working on Euclidean lattices, their computational hardness (both classical and quantum), their algorithmic aspects, and the advantage that they offer to post-quantum cryptography.

 QI team at LIP6 (Laboratoire d'Informatique)